Laykel/RES-Labo-HTTP/README.md

 ## Step 4: AJAX requests with JQuery

-- For this step, no new docker image was needed.
+- For this step, no new docker image was created.
+- What was changed is how the first step's website behaves.
+  - It now shows a funny loading message in green right below the "Not a lab" title.
+  - This message is updated every 5 seconds.
+  - The only changes are in `index.html`, where the script is imported and where an h2 tag (with id "loading") is added.
+  - The file `joke.js` is created with the code necessary to update the tag.
+- In order to do this, it makes an ajax request (using JQuery) to our dynamic Express.js server, and displays the first message in the array.
-- Wouldn't work without a reverse proxy because of the same-origin policy.
+- This wouldn't work without a reverse proxy because of the same-origin policy.
   - The website comes from one static server while the dynamic content comes from another.
-- This isn't allowed by the browser, but the reverse proxy is a single origin.
+  - This isn't allowed by the browser, but the reverse proxy is a single origin, so this works.

 ## Step 5: Dynamic reverse proxy configuration